romanhess98/user_classification/user_classification_transformer/README.md

 Several classifiers exist for differentiating general public and institutional Twitter users.
 To the best of our knowledge, none of them have used transformers and transfer learning to create predictions out of text data.
-In our study, we attempted to beat the performance of an [existing study](https://doi.org/10.1080/19312458.2018.1430755) using solely Twitter profile descriptions as input, for classifying users int o the two groups.
+In our work, we attempted to beat the performance of an [existing study](https://doi.org/10.1080/19312458.2018.1430755) using solely Twitter profile descriptions as input, for classifying users into the two groups.
 To achieve this, we used  [BERTweet](https://github.com/VinAIResearch/BERTweet), a pretrained transformer model to obtain useful features.
 These were then fed into a dense, one-layer classification head.
-For more details, please refer to the report included in this repository.
+Results were mixed, with performance improvements in many cases, but worse performance in others.
+A more thorough hyperparameter search might further improve the results in the future.

 # Table of contents